leonardoborges/octopress/source/_posts/2016-01-02-so-long-2015-year-highlights.markdown

 I should have published this post still in 2015 but as I was on holidays traveling around Australia I didn't really have the time to do it.
 Better late than never, right?

 2015 has been a unusually quiet year in this blog.
-Thankfully that is becuase I have been extremely busy in many other areas.
+Thankfully that is because I have been extremely busy in many other areas.
 I'd like to take the opportunity and look back at 2015's highlights.

 ## Atlassian